 - Tinayguk River – This is the east gate to Gates of the Arctic, flowing south.

-Because there are no trails in Gates of the Arctic, a good map and compass or GPS unit are a requirement for hiking in this untouched wilderness.
+Because there are no trails in Gates of the Arctic, a good map and compass or GPS unit are required for hiking in this untouched wilderness.
 When planning routes, keep in mind that ground cover, dense vegetation, and frequent water crossings will increase hiking times a great deal.

 Plan accordingly and carry essentials like a first aid kit, plenty of water, and signaling items like a mirror.
 (Cell phones don’t work here!)